Thildi/Thildi/README.md

 ## Hi there 👋

 I am Marthilda and I am learning how to code!
+Currently, I am doing a web development bootcamp, and I am excited to see what I will learn.

+Things I like:
+- Plants
+- Swimming
+- Singing

 <!--
 **Thildi/Thildi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.